rtCamp/docs.rtcamp.com/easyengine/nginx-plus/index.md

 *--wpredis* option will not work while creating site with EasyEngine.

-*--wpfc* cache purge may not work as NGINX PLUS does not provide fastcgi_cache_purge module.
+*--wpfc*  with NGINX PLUS you can purge cache as given here.  http://nginx.org/en/docs/http/ngx_http_fastcgi_module.html#fastcgi_cache_purge

 You may receive following warning when using `ee debug --nginx=on` if you have not nginx with debug option.